dkebler/4S/content/pages/home.md

  {{% lorem 2p %}}

  {{% format box %}}
  This is some text in a box.
+It uses a hugo shortcode to apply a styling class in this case "box"
  {{% lorem 1p %}}
  {{% /format %}}